cyclr/docs/Shop-Monkey-authentication.md

 6. Make note of the **Public Key** and **Private Key**.

-If you have any trouble obtaining a Public and Private key, follow this guide or contact your Shop Monkey account manager.
+Shopmonkey's guide on getting your Public and Private Keys is [here](https://www.shopmonkey.io/help/how-do-i-use-the-shopmonkey-api).
+If you have an issue getting your Public or Private Keys, contact your Shopmonkey account manager.

 </section>